Natural

 Performance

-Graph showing number of trees per household each individual site has planted to date.
+Graph showing average number of trees planted to date.

 Enhanced biodiversity